 In 2003 Synalloy Corporation entered into a Joint Development Agreement with the Felters Group of Spartanburg, South Carolina to pursue the fire retardant market as it relates to mattress and bedding, upholstery, appliance and transportation applications.
 Since that time, chemical formulations have been developed for application on a variety of substrates and the Felters Group has directed sales and marketing efforts toward these target markets.
 Products have been promoted under the Felters Sleep Safe TM brand name.
+The U.S. Consumer Safety Commission Standards for fire retardant properties of mattresses went into effect on July 1, 2007.
 In the fourth quarter of 2006, SFR was established to oversee the product development, production, quality assurance and technical servicing of the Segment's fire retardant products for promotion by the Felters Group.
-It is anticipated that during 2007 a significant demand will develop for these products as the U.S. Consumer Safety Commission Standards for fire retardant properties of mattresses go into effect on July 1, 2007.
-The products will be produced at both the MC and BU Specialties locations.
-In addition, certain intumescent formulations will be produced by a subcontractor to support the anticipated demand.
+The products are being produced at both the MC and BU Specialties locations.
+In addition, certain intumescent formulations are being produced by a subcontractor to support the anticipated demand.
 This business is currently being supported by one chemist, the V.P. of Operations of MC and one full-time sales employee.